grafana/tempo/docs/tempo/website/configuration/_index.md

 ```
 compactor:

+    ring:

+        kvstore:

+            # in a high volume environment multiple compactors need to work together to keep up with incoming blocks.
+            # this tells the compactors to use a ring stored in memberlist to coordinate.
+            # Example: "store: memberlist"
+            [store: <string>]

     compaction:

-        block_retention: 336h               # Optional.
+        # Optional.
 Duration to keep blocks.
 Default is 14 days (336h).
+        [block_retention: <duration>]

-        compacted_block_retention: 1h       # Optional.
-Duration to keep blocks that have been compacted elsewhere
+        # Optional.
+Duration to keep blocks that have been compacted elsewhere.
+Default is 1h.
+        [compacted_block_retention: <duration>]

-        compaction_window: 4h               # Optional.
-Blocks in this time window will be compacted together
+        # Optional.
+Blocks in this time window will be compacted together.
+Default is 4h.
+        [compaction_window: <duration>]

-        chunk_size_bytes: 10485760          # Optional.
+        # Optional.
 Amount of data to buffer from input blocks.
-Default is 10 MiB
+Default is 10 MB
+        [chunk_size_bytes: <int>]

-        flush_size_bytes: 31457280          # Optional.
+        # Optional.
 Flush data to backend when buffer is this large.
-Default is 30 MiB
+Default is 30 MB
+        [flush_size_bytes: <int>]

-        max_compaction_objects: 6000000     # Optional.
+        # Optional.
 Maximum number of traces in a compacted block.
 Default is 6 million.
-Deprecated.
+        # WARNING: Deprecated.
+Use max_block_bytes instead.
+        [max_compaction_objects: <int>]

-        max_block_bytes: 107374182400       # Optional.
+        # Optional.
 Maximum size of a compacted block in bytes.
-Default is 100 GiB
+Default is 100 GB
+        [max_block_bytes: <int>]

-        retention_concurrency: 10           # Optional.
+        # Optional.
 Number of tenants to process in parallel during retention.
 Default is 10.
-    ring:
-        kvstore:
-            store: memberlist       # in a high volume environment multiple compactors need to work together to keep up with incoming blocks.
-                                    # this tells the compactors to use a ring stored in memberlist to coordinate.
+        [retention_concurrency: <int>]
 ```

 ## Storage